skrollme/homebridge-eveatmo/README.md

 # :rotating_light: Warning
 Since Netatmo announced a change to their authentification-policies it was also necessary to update this plugin's authentication-mechanism.
 **From 1.0.0 on it does not accept authentication via user-credentials anymore so you have to adapt your existing setup!**

-You need to generate a refresh-token in your app's page at dev.netatmo.com instead.
+You need to generate an OAuth _refresh_token_ on your app's page at [dev.netatmo.com](https://dev.netatmo.com/apps/) instead.
 For more details see the instructions below or take a look at this issue: https://github.com/skrollme/homebridge-eveatmo/issues/62

 ## Configuration
 Because this plugin's base was taken from [homebridge-netatmo](https://github.com/planetk/homebridge-netatmo) (see above) you can adapt its config.
 Just use the plattform-code "eveatmo" and remove "ttl" and/or the other "refresh_" properties for the beginning.